SoftwareMods/GalaxyScraper/README.md

 <img src='https://github.com/SoftwareMods/GalaxyScraper/assets/7725472/2fc8e007-3f10-4352-8e5e-67f14494368e' width='150' />

 # Legality Notice
 GalaxyAudioBook.com hosts both public domain and licensed titles.
+Any title that is made available to download from this site is subject to and governed by the terms of the end user license agreement associated with the product.

+The title is made available for download solely for use by licensed end users and for review purposes.
+Any reproduction or redistribution of the title not in accordance with the license agreement is expressly prohibited by law, and may result in severe civil and criminal penalties.